Samuel-Bowden/zonkey/README.md

 $ zonkey --version
 ```

-To run it the program without installing to your path, you can do the following.
+To run the program without installing to your path, you can do the following.
 ```sh
 $ cargo run -r -- --version
 # Or